kverrier/Combo-Trainer/README.markdown

 Running Version
 ---------------
-To visit a live version on the site go [here](http://electric-window-8954.herokuapp.com).
+To visit a live version of the site go [here](http://electric-window-8954.herokuapp.com).

 Notes
 -----